AU-ExoMars/PCOT/mkdocs/docs/gettingstarted/tutorial.md

 the document and their connections.
 A new document always has an *input 0* node, which brings input 0 into the graph.
 * To the right of the graph is the **palette**, which consists of a number of sections which can be expanded or hidden.
 Each section a set of buttons, one for each node type.
 Drag a button onto the graph to create a new node of that type.
+You can also search for nodes by name using the search box at the top.
 * At the bottom is the **log area**, the **status bar**, and a set of [global controls](../userguide/globalcontrols.md).

 ## Working with graph nodes

-Each node is shown as a box with input connections on the top and output connections on the bottom.
-To illustrate this, consider the following graph you've seen before:
+Each node is shown as a box with input connections on the top and output connections on the bottom, as shown in the following graph:

 ![!R671_438 inset into source image RGB representation|671438grad](671438grad.png)